laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ## A mathematical perspective on key metrics

-### Noise Filtering
+### Noise Filtering algorithms applied

-### Determination of slopes through Linear regression
+### Linear regression algorithms applied for slope determination

 There are several different linear regression methods [[9]](#9).
+We have several requirements on the algorithm:

+* it has to delviver results in near-real-time scenarios in a datastream;

-There are several requirements on the algorithm: it has to be robust to outliers [[10]](#10) and it has to delviver results in near-real-time scenarios.
+* if possible, it has to be robust to outliers: an outlier shouldn't skew the results too much [[10]](#10).

+Ordinary Least Squares is by far the most efficient and can easily be applied to datastreams.
+However, it isn't robust.
 From a robustness perspective, most promissing methods are [least absolute deviations](https://en.wikipedia.org/wiki/Least_absolute_deviations), the [Theil–Sen estimator](https://en.wikipedia.org/wiki/Theil%E2%80%93Sen_estimator) and the [LASSO technique](https://en.wikipedia.org/wiki/Lasso_(statistics)).
 Most of these methods, except the Theil–Sen estimator, do not have a near-real-time solution.
+In the description of the linear regression methods, we describe the most promissing ones.

-#### Ordinary Least Squares
+#### Ordinary Least Squares (OLS)

-Ordinary Least Squares regression (see [[11]](#14) and [[12]](#15)) produces results that are generally acceptable and the O(1) performance is well-suited for near-real-time calculations on a time series.
+Ordinary Least Squares regression (see [[11]](#14) and [[12]](#15)) produces results that are generally acceptable and the O(N) performance is well-suited for near-real-time calculations.
+When implemented in a datastream, the addition of a new datapoint is O(1), and the calculation of a slope also is O(1).
 When using a high-pass filter on the r<sup>2</sup> to disregard any unreliably approximated data, it can also be used to produce reliable results.

-#### Theil–Sen estimator
+#### Theil–Sen estimator (TS)

 Although the Theil–Sen estimator has a O(N log(N)) solution available, however we could not find a readily available solution.
-We did manage to develop a solution that has a O(N) impact during the addition of an additional datapoint, and O(log(N)) impact when determining the slope.
+We did manage to develop a solution that has a O(N) impact during the addition of an additional datapoint in a datastream with a fixed length window, and O(log(N)) impact when determining the slope.

-#### Incomplete Theil–Sen estimator
+#### Incomplete Theil–Sen estimator (Inc TS)

-There also is an Incomplete Theis-Sen estimator [[13]](#13), which is O(1) for the addition of new datapoints, and O(log(N)) for the determination of the slope.
+There also is an Incomplete Theis-Sen estimator [[13]](#13), which is O(1) for the addition of new datapoints in a datastream with a fixed length window, and O(log(N)) for the determination of the slope.
 Our tests on real-life data show that generally the Incomplete Theil-Sen is more

-#### Algorithms applied
+### Choices for the specific algorithms

+##### Linear Regression used for drag calculation

 For the drag-factor calculation, we observe three things:

-* The number of datapoints in the recovery phase isn't known in advance, and is subject to significant change due to sprints, making a fixed
+* The number of datapoints in the recovery phase isn't known in advance, and is subject to significant change due to variations in recovery time (i.e. sprints), making both the Incomplete Theil–Sen estimator and Theil–Sen estimator incapable of calculating their slopes in the stream as the efficient implementations require a fixed window.
+This results in a near O(N<sup>2</sup>) calculation at the start of the *Drive* phase.
+Given the number of datapoints often encountered (a recoveryphase on a Concept 2 contains around 200 datapoints), this is a significant issue that could disrupt the application.
+OLS has a O(1) complexity for continous datastreams;

-no practical implementations have been found, making such an approach practically unfeasible.
+* In non-time critical replays of earlier recorded rowing sessions, both the Incomplete Theil–Sen estimator and Theil–Sen estimator performed worse than OLS: OLS with a high pass filter on r<sup>2</sup> resulted in a much more stable dragfactor than the Incomplete Theil–Sen estimator and Theil–Sen estimator did (see [these considerations](https://github.com/JaapvanEkris/openrowingmonitor/blob/docs/Engine_Validation.md#improvements-based-on-the-first-side-by-side-dragfactor-test)).
+This suggests that the OLS algorithm handles the outliers sufficiently to prevent drag poisoning.

+Therefore, we chode to apply OLS as Linear Regression model for the calculation of the dragfactor.

 ## References